Well, it's Friday and you know what that means. Yes, my Asian

 In any case, posting by moi will necessarily be sporadic for a few days.

-But in my absence, here's a fun project for you all to contemplate:
+But in my absence, here's a fun project for us all to contemplate:

-Obviously, the flip side (as it were) of last week's shoulda-been-bigger-hits Listomania.
-This time we're talking about the record(s) whose massive chart success merely flummoxes you or (worst case scenario) actually strikes you as some kind of crime against nature.
-Something so butt ugly or moronic that after hearing it you despair of being human.
+No arbitrary rules, but obviously we're talking about records whose massive chart success merely flummoxes you or (worst case scenario) actually strike you as some kind of crime against nature.
+Something so butt ugly or knuckle-draggingly stupid that after hearing it you despair of being human.

-You know -- some piece of shlock pop fluff that got lucky.
+Or, you know -- just some piece of shlock pop fluff that got lucky.